Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Working as a team: Arguably the most important thing of all with electronic marking is that you and your students must work together.
 I could easily generate a TMA which was a nightmare to mark efficiently and effectively - high caliber students do it without even trying by using the full suite of layout, formatting and drawing tools.
 They must be persuaded to think about the effects of even minor insertions you make into their text and the effects of their formatting and styles being converted to those of a marking tool.
 You need to make contact earlier than with paper TMAs to ensure that they start in the right direction.
 We open communication through conferences and/or email as soon as the students have access.

 Initial Conference Postings: We ask them to post details of their Word Processor, Virus checking package (and when it was last updated) in a "I'm Here" thread.
 This means we know the potential problem areas with WP formats and it shames them into updating their virus checking - more on that latter.
 We then follow up with postings containing information on preparation of ETMAs - much of our material has migrated to the Student Guide but we still send it out and we have put it in an Appendix.
 We go online occasionally to check who has read them using conference History and add more postings if required.
 A few minutes spent in preparation and guidance saves hours latter.
-In our case we also point them to our web site at http://www.corinna1.freeserve.co.uk/pemcou.htm which contains more information than we can sensibly post into a conference - many do visit but it is more difficult to track.
+In our case we also point them to our web site which contains more information than we can sensibly post into a conference - many do visit but it is more difficult to track.

 TMA00: We try to issue our guidelines to ETMA preparation well before they start their first TMA and remind them a little latter at a time when they have started to prepare the first TMA.
 We also try to persuade them to make use of the facility to submit a test ETMA TMA00 to the system and to send a few lines of text from their WP within it.
 This enables them to find out about basic problems like passwords well in advance.
 Likewise at the tutors end it gives the opportunity to set up the file structure to receive the ETMAs and make sure that the downloading and returning to the student goes well.
-New Tutors should note that you can not test out the marking tool without an ETMA with a valid PT3, you may be able to persuade another tutor to send you one from a previous year.
-We try to enter a bit of text thanking them in the PT3 and put a few Ticks, comments and marks etc in the body so they see what will come back to them.
-This enables them to find out how to use the Word Viewer and discover how to display marks and other footnotes - we noted questions in the conferences on how to do that after the course had ended in 1999!

 Other Early Guidance to Students on keeping file sizes low: It is in every bodies interest to keep the up and download times low so there are a few tricks to reduce the sizes of Word Files.
 Word keeps a lot of undo information and does not garbage collect well.
 This can grossly inflate the size of a file.